GilbertEmodi/Kubernetes/README.md

 ---

-## Introducing Today's Project!

-In this project, I will set up manifest files because they are a key part of the Kubernetes deployment process.
+In this section, I will set up manifest files because they are a key part of the Kubernetes deployment process.
 Manifest files give Kubernetes the instructions on HOW it should deploy the containerized application.

 ### Tools and concepts

 I used Amazon EKS, eksctl, Git, Docker, ECR to create a Kubernetes cluster and build the container image of the backend of an app to deploy.
 Key concepts include using Manifest files, Deployments and Services to get ready for a Kubernetes deployment.

-### Project reflection

-need a job

 This project took me approximately 2 hours including documentation.
 The most challenging part was understanding the deployment manifest.
 My favourite part was also being able to set up manifests files and understand how they work together.

 ---

-## Project Set Up
+## Part 3

 ### Kubernetes cluster